Andrew Rosindell: Foreign affairs

 In July 2010, Rosindell was appointed by the Chairman of the Conservative Party, Sayeeda Warsi, onto the board of the Westminster Foundation for Democracy.
 Since 2015, Rosindell has served on the Foreign Affairs Select Committee.

 Rosindell proposed in 2012 that Crown Dependencies and British Overseas Territories should be represented in the UK parliament, like dependencies of Australia, Denmark, France and the Netherlands have been.

-During the police action surrounding the 2017 Catalan independence referendum, Rosindell spoke out in his capacity as the vice-chairman of the APPG on Catalonia to say the UK should have sent a 'much stronger' message about condemning the Spanish government's reaction, saying the violence 'brought shame on Spain and shame on the European Union.'
+During the police action surrounding the 2017 Catalan independence referendum, Rosindell spoke out in his capacity as the vice-chairman of the APPG on Catalonia to say the UK should have sent a 'much stronger' message about condemning the Spanish government's reaction, saying the violence "brought shame on Spain and shame on the European Union".

+In March 2025, Rosindell called on the Republic of Ireland to "take their rightful place in the family of the Commonwealth of Nations" during a debate on Saint Patrick's Day.

 Animal welfare

 In 2012, Rosindell became chairman of the All-Party Parliamentary Zoos and Aquariums Group.

 Rosindell joined Philip Davies and Christopher Chope in repeatedly blocking a backbench bill banning the use of wild animals in circuses from progressing through Parliament, finally blocking it by lodging an objection in March 2015.
 Rosindell had earlier argued the circus is a "Great British institution…[that] deserves to be defended against the propaganda and exaggerations".
 The bill had the support of the Coalition government, the Labour opposition and public opinion.